-We note that the proposed Peak Constrained MDP problem is a special case of Constrained MDP problem mentioned in \cite{altman1999constrained}.
-The difference is that the constraint functions need to be satisfied in each step $h$ in our formulation, while it is only needed to be satisfied on an average along one episode in \cite{altman1999constrained}.
-It is well known that the optimal policy for the Constrained MDP with average constraint functions could be stochastic.
+We emphasis that the proposed PCMDP problem is a special case of Constrained MDP problem mentioned in \cite{altman1999constrained}.
+The difference is that constraint functions need to be satisfied in each epoch $h$ in our formulation, while it is only needed to be satisfied on an average along one episode in \cite{altman1999constrained}. { In the proof of Lemma \ref{lem_duality}, it can be seen that PCMDP can be converted to the standard CMDP with $HI$ constraints.
+A standard approach for constrained MDP would use $HI$ Q-tables, one for each constraint.
+However, in this work, we provide a low space-time complexity approach that uses a single Q-table.} Besides, it is well known that the optimal policy for the Constrained MDP with average constraint functions could be stochastic.
 However, the authors of \cite{ather} showed that there is a deterministic policy which is optimal for the Peak Constraint MDP.

-In order to make the problem meaningful, We assume that the problem has a feasible solution.
+In order to make the problem non-trivial, we assume that the problem has a feasible solution.
 More formally,